Learn some tools and shortcuts that will help you in your creative studio!

 Something that ties in with the ability to use arrows to cycle through elements is the purple ink droplet that appears in the style area of your creative studio when a custom (i.e. non-micro-theme) style is applied to an element.

-So when you’re using your keyboard to cycle through elements and are looking for styling that’s applied to something, you‘ll want to look at your creative studio after selecting each element to see if there’s custom styling applied to that element (if not a micro-theme).
+When you’re using your keyboard to cycle through elements and are looking for styling that’s applied to something, you‘ll want to look at your creative studio after selecting each element to see if there’s custom styling applied to that element (if not a micro-theme).

 While editing a page, you can hit the / key on your keyboard to open a search box.
 You can do simple searches for text on the page in here, but you can also search for things that aren’t quite as obvious.
 Not sure what to search for in creative studio?
 With the search box open, you can type in :help for some common search queries and terms used in the search.